SkyBlueRW/SkyBlueRW.github.io/_posts/2023-10-28-drawdown-control.md

 \end{aligned}
 $$

 This optimal holding naturally fits into a two-step portfolio construction process.
-The first step involves building portfolios of risky assets, followed by determining the allocation within these portfolios and the risk-free asset based on the optimal holding derived.
+The initial step involves building portfolios of risky assets, followed by determining the allocation within these portfolios and the risk-free asset based on the optimal holding derived.
 This two-step process can be applied regularly during each rebalancing, in response to significant deviations from the optimal risky holding, or in both scenarios.

 The immediate question arises: how frequently should we rebalance, and what magnitude of deviation warrants a response?
 This tradeoff involves considerations of tolerances on breaking the maximum drawdown threshold, transaction costs, and return.
 On one side, the optimality of the risky asset holding is rooted in continuous allocation.
 More frequent rebalancing and responding to smaller deviations increase the likelihood of meeting the maximum drawdown threshold.
 Conversely, they result in higher transaction costs and lower holdings in the risky asset, leading to a potential loss in expected returns.